 “I apologize to Miss [victim’s name] and am hopeful we can all move forward,” Kodak, whose full name is Bill Kapri, said in court.
 “I wish her the best in her life.”

 In a statement to Complex, Kodak’s legal team said, “Today Bill Kapri took a plea to the legal charge of assault, a non sex offense, and received 18 months probation.
 This was a change of charge from the original charge.
 Having consistently denied these 5 year old allegations, he entered this plea in order to resolve the matter.”

-Though Kodak Black is out of prison right now, his freedom might not last much longer.
-That’s because he still has a pending case for criminal sexual misconduct in South Carolina, which he was indicted for in 2017.
-Due to Kodak’s long history of legal troubles and the length to which this particular case has been drawn out, a lot of information has been left out of the conversation and the whole thing is confusing to follow.
-So, here is a breakdown of what’s happening in Kodak Black’s ongoing criminal case.
+Wednesday’s hearing marks the end of a drawn out case, which Kodak was originally indicted for in 2017.
+Due to Kodak’s long history of legal troubles and the length of this particular case, a lot of information has been left out of the conversation and the whole thing has been especially hard to follow.
+Here is a breakdown of what’s happening in Kodak Black’s ongoing criminal case.